Text from my sacrament meeting talk given on 11/29/15

 Stigma - Having to justify homeschooling to family and friends who oppose your decision to learn at home.

-Not Seeing Progress - Dealing with times when it seems they don't seem to retain what you've already covered, or don't seem to be learning anything at all, is hard and frustrating.
+Not Seeing Progress- Dealing with times when it seems they don't seem to retain what you've already covered, or don't seem to be learning anything at all, is hard and frustrating.

 Money - While many homeschooling parents juggle working part time, the teaching parent’s working potential is definitely diminished.
 You may also be spending more on your children's education than you're accustomed to.
 Costs for curriculums and supplies vary; some are fairly cheap, and some are quite pricey.
 On the upside, it's cheaper than private school but overall, most families probably spend more than they would if their child was in public school.

 More pressure and stress on you - Their entire education and opportunities to socialize with other children now falls mainly on your shoulders, and this is a lot of pressure.
 In my experience, most homeschooling parents worry if they're doing enough, and it can sometimes spiral into anxiety.
+Tip: Avoid falling into the negative cycle of equating their progress and achievements with your self worth as a teacher and parent.

 Less Time Learning outside of a school environment can consume a lot of mom or dad's time.
 Most folks visualize that time being spent at the kitchen table with textbooks and worksheets, but that’s not the case all of the time.
 Hands-on experiences and interesting activities are great as learning tools.
 However, planning, driving to, and participating in those activities (or waiting for them to be over) take your previously free time.
 Add this to any calling you hold in your ward, any job or business venture your part of and any other activities you prioritize and you’ll end up being very busy.

-Finding good secular science resources - If you want to take a secular approach to science (ie. evolution, dinosaurs existing, the idea that Earth is millions of years old), know that that there are less options for you than if you want to teach from a “young Earth” point of view that many of the Christian-based curriculums teach from.
+Finding good secular science resources- If you want to take a secular approach to science (ie. evolution, dinosaurs existing, the idea that Earth is millions of years old), know that that there are less options for you than if you want to teach from a “young Earth” point of view that many of the Christian-based curriculums teach from.
 Some say that there aren’t any strong secular candidates and many piece together a curriculum themselves.

 Please note: The LDS church does not take an official stance on evolution.
 Past church leaders have fallen on both sides of the debate. however it's important to note that almost all major universities teach the theory of evolution, including BYU.
 This is a quote from a packet addressing the matter that my husband received while studying physiology at BYU: